bhuisgen/neon-webdocs/docs/neon/installation/binary/index.md

 ## Installing

-Copy the binary where you want like your project directory or your `PATH` but make sure that the file has the execute permission.
+Copy the binary where you want like in your project directory or your `PATH` but make sure that the file has the execute permission.

 <Tabs groupId="os">